June 22, 2020

 Why you should model for meaning, not presentation

 The goal of structured content is to make sure that your content stays resilient, adaptable, and easy to integrate wherever you need it.
-That’s why you should generally make content models that reflect what your content means rather than how it is presented.
+That’s why you should generally make content models that reflect your content's meaning rather than how it is presented.
 Because different presentation contexts (even within the same medium) come with different constraints: what makes sense on the web might not make sense in an app, and so on.

 This guide makes no assumptions about presentation: no colors, floats, etc. While it might be tempting to add these, we think it best to leave those kinds of concerns to your code.
-They can add complexity not just to the implementation, but also to the things editors need to keep track of.
+They can add complexity to the implementation and to the things editors need to keep track of.

 Think about your next redesign.
 Would you rather:

-• Start out with clean content that you can apply to a new channel or design?
+• Start with clean content that you can apply to a new channel or design?

 • Or, have to untangle your core content from a lot of presentation-related stuff that only made sense to your last design?